 Jacó Beach

-First discovered by hard-core surfing enthusiasts, Jacó is now, thanks to Highway 27, the closest beach to San José.
-With buoyant nightlife and an ever more go-go real estate market, Jacó is much more than its 2.5-mile shoreline.
-Swanky resorts and luxury apartments, galleries, and down-to-earth beachside shops create an active destination.
+First made popular by hardcore surfers, Jacó is now, thanks to Highway 27, the closest beach to San José.
+With buoyant nightlife and a go-go real estate market, the town of Jacó is much more than its 2.5-mile shoreline.
+Swanky resorts, luxury apartments, galleries, and down-to-earth beachside shops create an active destination.
 National parks, waterfalls, and other natural attractions are minutes from town, so day trips are easy.
-Seafood takes the starring role in local eateries; options include white-tablecloth eateries to come-as-you-are ceviche shacks.
+Seafood takes the starring role in local eateries; options include white-tablecloth restaurants to come-as-you-are ceviche shacks.
+Whether you’re lounging around town or booking a trip to Tortuga Island, stay at the five-star Hotel Jaco, an 18-suite property owned by proud U.S. expats from Texas.

 Skip the crowds of Manuel Antonio and head to nearby Playa Espadilla instead.